The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 ### Level 60

 New action: Carve and Spit.
 This shares a cooldown with Abyssal Drain and deals high potency to a single target while also generating a small amount of mana.
-Abyssal Drain needs to hit four targets to beat the potency of Carve and Spit, but your primary concern when deciding between the two is whether you need the healing from Abyssal Drain or not.
+Abyssal Drain needs to hit three targets to beat the potency of Carve and Spit, but your primary concern when deciding between the two is whether you need the healing from Abyssal Drain or not.

 * Souleater combo on 1 target.
 * Stalwart Soul combo on 2+ targets.
 * Edge of Darkness on 1-2 targets.
 * Flood of Darkness on 3+ targets.
-* Carve and Spit on 1-3 targets.
+* Carve and Spit on 1-2 targets.
-* Abyssal Drain on 4+ targets or when healing is needed.
+* Abyssal Drain on 3+ targets or when healing is needed.

 ## Levels 61-70

 #### Level 62

 New action: Bloodspiller.
-While you unlocked your AoE mana spender before the single-target version, the reverse is true for your blood gauge spenders.
+While you unlocked your AoE mana spender before the single-target version, the reverse is true for your Blood Gauge spenders.
 Bloodspiller does quite a bit of damage, will not break your combo, and is worth using even in smaller multi-target situations.
-Blood Weapon will also now grant blood per successful GCD landed during its effect.
+Blood Weapon will also now grant Blood Gauge per successful GCD landed during its effect.

 * Souleater combo on 1 target.
 * Stalwart Soul combo on 2+ targets.
 * Edge of Darkness on 1-2 targets.
 * Flood of Darkness on 3+ targets.
-* Carve and Spit on 1-3 targets.
+* Carve and Spit on 1-2 targets.
-* Abyssal Drain on 4+ targets or when healing is needed.
+* Abyssal Drain on 3+ targets or when healing is needed.
 * Bloodspiller on 1-2 targets.

 #### Level 64